rjosih/react-puzzle/README.md

 `size: 3`
 and it will automatically change the default mode to 3x3.
 ##### Future features
 Make a cheating algorithm or something.
 It's quite simple but I'm too lazy for now hehe.
+More features: Refactor the redundancy that appear in the config and `Board` component.
+To make the code look more beautiful.

 ### Techniques
 The 15 Puzzle is a stateless and responsive application that works on the web, iPads, etc.
 It's written in React and styled with common CSS and Material-UI.
 #### Choice of techniques
 React is a given answer since it's for creating rich and engaging web apps fast and efficiently with minimal coding.
 When it comes to Material-UI it styles React components fast and easy, simply makes the day a little better.
+The reason why it was a mild mixture between different CSS was because from start my idea wasn't even styling a thing.

 ### Structure
 The application is quite simple.
 Has few functions and what do they?